 Note: Both these accounts don’t require you to maintain a minimum balance and offer unlimited free Interac e-Transfer transactions.

-Open an RBC newcomer account while in quarantine or even before you arrive in Canada
+Open an RBC newcomer account before you even arrive in Canada

 Banking in Canada may be different from what you’re used to.
 RBC can help you understand how it works here so that you’re prepared when you arrive.
 Book a phone appointment now to speak to an RBC Advisor and learn more about how to open a bank account.